 - They demonstrate good-faith compliance efforts

-- They support underwriting discussions in AI Risk & Insurance
+- They support underwriting in AI risk and insurance

-In litigation, courts often evaluate whether an organization exercised reasonable care.
-A documented Responsible AI framework can influence that analysis.
+In disputes, courts often examine whether an organization exercised reasonable care.
+A documented Responsible AI framework can directly affect that analysis.

 Key Legal Components of a Responsible AI Framework